eworm-de/routeros-scripts/doc/netwatch-notify.md

     /tool/netwatch/add comment="notify, name=example.com, resolve=example.com";

+This supports multiple A or AAAA records for a name just fine, but be
-But be warned: Dynamic updates will probably cause issues if the name has more than one record in dns - a high rate of configuration changes (and flash writes) at least.
+warned: A CNAME to multiple records will cause a high rate of configuration changes (and flash writes)!

 ### No notification on host down